-Variable Default Meaning chunkSize 1000000 (or 10 MB) Specifies the initial chunk size of uploaded files in bytes.
-The client will dynamically adjust this size within the maximum and minimum bounds (see below). maxChunkSize 10000000 (or 100 MB) Specifies the maximum chunk size of uploaded files in bytes. minChunkSize 1000000 (or 1 MB) Specifies the minimum chunk size of uploaded files in bytes. targetChunkUploadDu ration 60000 (1 minute) Target duration in milliseconds for chunk uploads.
-The client adjusts the chunk size until each chunk upload takes approximately this long.
-Set to 0 to disable dynamic chunk sizing. promptDeleteAllFiles true If a UI prompt should ask for confirmation if it was detected that all files and folders were deleted. crashReporter true Whether to show the crash reporter when a crash occurs. timeout 300 The timeout for network connections in seconds.
+Variable Default Meaning chunkSize 10000000 (or 10 MB) Specifies the initial chunk size of uploaded files in bytes.
+The Desktop App will dynamically adjust this size within the maximum and minimum bounds (see below). maxChunkSize 10000000 (or 100 MB) Specifies the maximum chunk size of uploaded files in bytes.

-Variable Default Meaning moveToTrash false If non-locally deleted files should be moved to trash instead of deleting them completely.
-This option only works on linux showExperimentalOpt ions false Whether to show experimental options that are still undergoing testing in the user interface.
+Variable Default Meaning minChunkSize 1000000 (or 1 MB) Specifies the minimum chunk size of uploaded files in bytes. targetChunkUploadDuratio n 60000 (1 minute) Target duration in milliseconds for chunk uploads.
+The Desktop App adjusts the chunk size until each chunk upload takes approximately this long.
+Set to 0 to disable dynamic chunk sizing. promptDeleteAllFiles true If a UI prompt should ask for confirmation if it was detected that all files and folders were deleted. crashReporter true Whether to show the crash reporter when a crash occurs. timeout 300 The timeout for network connections in seconds. moveToTrash false If non-locally deleted files should be moved to trash instead of deleting them completely.
+This option only works on linux showExperimentalOptions false Whether to show experimental options that are still undergoing testing in the user interface.
 Turning this on does not enable experimental behavior on its own.
 It does enable user interface options that can be used to opt in to experimental features.